 This biweekly activity was created to encourage the development of independent living skills, specifically around healthy food choice, effective grocery shopping, recipe understanding, and basic cooking skills.
 Each group identifies a healthy meal or snack, shops for necessities, and engages in the cooking/baking, with support from staff as appropriate for these developing skills.

 Current Events is a group for individuals who are interested in discussing local, national, and global news.
 Participants begin the group session by sharing any news that they want to discuss, and then the group leaders summarize and lead a discussion on other current events.
-The group members share their own opinions and thoughts about our current world as well as the Merry Meadow community.
+The group members share their own opinions and thoughts about our current world as well as the Averte community.
 It is a more relaxed group setting in which the goal is to focus on connecting the members back to the outside community and relate to others on a person-to-person basis.

 Our journaling group was developed at the request of a resident who had an interest in learning how to use journaling as a tool for symptom management.
-The clinical team at Merry Meadow Farm believes strongly in the efficacy of journaling for mental health wellness.
+The clinical team at Averte believes strongly in the efficacy of journaling for mental health wellness.
 Both the Clinical Director and Clinical Program Coordinator have been trained in the Clinical Use of Journaling Techniques in the Treatment of Co-Occurring Disorders, facilitated by the Addictions Academy on Co-Occurring Disorders.

 In addition to integrating journaling techniques into individual cognitive behavioral therapeutic work, the Journaling Group meets weekly, let by the Clinical Program Coordinator, to identify and apply effective journaling techniques.